schibsted/spid-tech-docs/resources/articles/logout-flows.md

 It is also recommended to send user through logout redirect flow, as Safari users might not be fully logged out.

-## Logging out of SchAcc via the redirect flow
+## Logging out of Schibsted account via the redirect flow
-Logging out via the redirect flow, by redirecting the user to /logout in SchAcc, will delete the current session for the logged in user based on the session cookie sent in the logout request.
+Logging out via the redirect flow, by redirecting the user to /logout in Schibsted account, will delete the current session for the logged in user based on the session cookie sent in the logout request.

 You must provide the **client_id** as GET parameter, to make sure correct context is used.

-You may provide **redirect_uri** as GET parameter and SchAcc will redirect the user to that url after performing the logout procedure.
+You may provide **redirect_uri** as GET parameter and Schibsted account will redirect the user to that url after performing the logout procedure.
 This parameter must be previously defined and stored as a valid redirect uri for your client application.
 It must also be url encoded.

 It is then up to your application to perform session cleaning and logout procedures needed to actively log out the user from your application.

 ## Use cases
-Mobile applications or other applications that explicitly login the user via login APIs will not create a session in SchAcc.
+Mobile applications or other applications that explicitly login the user via login APIs will not create a session in Schibsted account.
 These types of applications should use the [logout endpoint](/endpoints/GET/logout/).

 Applications that use the redirect login flow should use the redirect logout flow in order to actively logout the